 - lung cancer

 - cancer of the larynx

 - gastrointestinal tract cancer

+Another important aspect related to asbestos exposure is that an individual does not get sick for a short period after exposure.
+Asbestos exposure-related diseases have a latency period of 20-50 years.
 Many companies manufactured products for the US Navy, which, in turn, used them for the shipbuilding process.
-So, the US Navy purchased products like gaskets, tiles, turbines, engines, boilers that were coated with asbestos.
+So, the US Navy purchased products like gaskets, tiles, turbines, engines, and boilers that were coated with asbestos.

 The asbestos exposure took place mostly from the equipment a damage control man used during his duty.
-The gloves and the clothing contained asbestos fibers in order to be protected against the eventual burns after fighting with fire.
-They were assigned to the damage control room, engine room or boiler room which also contained a lot of asbestos.
-Inhalation of asbestos dust emanated from the damaged products in these rooms was extremely facile.
+The gloves and the clothing contained asbestos fibers to be protected against eventual burns after fighting with fire.
+They were assigned to the damage control room, engine room, or boiler room, which also contained a lot of asbestos.
+Inhalation of asbestos dust emanating from the damaged products in these rooms was extremely facile.

-Michael K., damage control man on the USS Washburn AKA-108, said that: "We were exposed to asbestos every day.
+Michael K., damage control man on the USS Washburn AKA-108, said: "We were exposed to asbestos every day.
 As a damage control man, I was told I was exposed to this toxic mineral while I was wearing equipment lined with asbestos."
 He died in 2010 from gastrointestinal cancer caused by asbestos exposure.